Last updated on March 12, 2026

 Triumph of the Hordes | Illustration by Izzy

-Thank you for reading and I look forward to seeing you on the next article!
+Thank you for reading and I look forward to seeing you for the next article!

 Follow Draftsim for awesome articles and set updates: